matlab-actions/setup-matlab/README.md

 ```

 ### Use MATLAB Batch Licensing Token
-On a GitHub-hosted runner, you need a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) if your project is private or if your workflow includes transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.
+When you set up your workflow using the **Install MATLAB** action, you need a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) if your project is private or if your workflow includes transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.
 Batch licensing tokens are strings that enable MATLAB to start in noninteractive environments.
 You can request a token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.

 To use a MATLAB batch licensing token:

 1. Set the token as a secret.
 For more information about secrets, see [Using secrets in GitHub Actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
 2. Map the secret to an environment variable named `MLM_LICENSE_TOKEN` in your workflow.

+For example, define a workflow that uses the latest release of MATLAB on a self-hosted UNIX&reg; runner to run the tests in your private project:
+- To include the dependencies required to run MATLAB on the self-hosted runner, use a container built from the [MATLAB Dependencies Container Image on Docker&reg; Hub](https://hub.docker.com/r/mathworks/matlab-deps).
+(You do not need to run your workflow in this container if you are using a GitHub-hosted runner.)
-For example, use the latest release of MATLAB on a GitHub-hosted runner to run the tests in your private project.
-To set up the latest release of MATLAB on the runner, specify the **Setup MATLAB** action in your workflow.
-To run the tests, specify the [Run MATLAB Tests](https://github.com/matlab-actions/run-tests/) action.
+- To install the latest release of MATLAB on the runner, specify the **Setup MATLAB** action in your workflow.
+- To run the tests, specify the the [Run MATLAB Tests](https://github.com/matlab-actions/run-tests/) action.
+License MATLAB to run the tests by mapping a secret to the `MLM_LICENSE_TOKEN` environment variable in your workflow.
 In this example, `MyToken` is the name of the secret that holds the batch licensing token.

 ```YAML
 name: Use MATLAB Batch Licensing Token